timotholt/net40k/backend/database/database-readme.txt

 arrays into the server code), it was apparent it was a a future nightmare.

-Thus the idea of a modular database engine was born.
+Thus the idea of a database adapter was born.

-This server uses a modular system for storing data, by having seperate database "engines" (really adapters) that are selected by the .env file at server start.
+This server uses a modular system for storing data, by having seperate database "adapters" that are selected by the .env file at server start.

 InMemoryDbEngine.js is an in-memory database implementation that